Affiliate links on Android Authority may earn us a commission. Learn more.

 Whatnot’s headquarters is in Marina del Rey, California.
 It’s part of the Los Angeles area.

 Yes.
 Whatnot takes an 8% fee from every item sold.
 Additionally, it charges transaction fees of 2.9% of the total cost and an extra $0.30.

-Whatnot doesn’t usually allow returns, because of the nature of most products sold in the platform.
-These are mostly used and sold as is.
+Whatnot doesn’t usually allow returns, because of the nature of most products sold on the platform.
+These are mainly used and sold as is.
 There are some exceptions, though.
 You can get items refunded if they are damaged during shipping, damage doesn’t match listing photos, if you get an incorrect item, if the item has no images and doesn’t match the description, or if the item is counterfeit.

 You can request to cancel an order on Whatnot as long as the seller hasn’t printed the order’s shipping label, or within 24 hours after you place the order, even if the label has been printed.
 That said, all Whatnot sales are final.
 It’s up to the seller to accept or deny a cancellation request.